al-701/covid19_project/README.md

-This project is a means of developing and practicing r coding skills and git knowledge while working towards good story-telling presentations describing covid-19 visualizations of cases, deaths and vaccinations from 2020 to 2022.
+This project is a continuous activity developing good story-telling presentations with principles of good programming practices describing covid-19 visualizations of cases, deaths and vaccinations from 2020 to 2022.

 Phase 1: ggplot and other visualizations: